 But that’s another discussion for another day.

-The main point of this post is to is that if you are someone who criticizes Francis and his papacy, you should think twice before defending this letter.
+The main point here is to point out that even papal critics should think twice before defending this letter.
 Understand what this letter is saying.
 Read it and comprehend it, don’t just endorse it because it criticizes the pope.
 If ecclesial community in the Church is important to you, you should not defend this letter.
 Also, please understand that giving in to this spirit of rebellion can ultimately lead to harmful and irreparable division in the Church.

 Image by Free-Photos from Pixabay

 Discuss this article!

 Keep the conversation going in our SmartCatholics Group!
 You can also find us on Facebook and Twitter.